 by Jed Pressgrove

 In applying the “walking simulator” label, the gaming press and gamers miss what Firewatch is (a mystery/drama) and what action it emphasizes (hiking and conversing).
 If you wanted to be just as clueless as those labelers, you could call Firewatch a “hiking simulator,” as such a marketing term would overlook that the game barely tries to simulate what it feels like to traverse the wild.
-But the biggest failure of Firewatch involves its soap-opera view of humanity’s interaction with the natural world, a continuation of the facile darkness that creators Jade Rodkin and Sean Vanaman pimped out in Telltale’s The Walking Dead.
+But the biggest failure of Firewatch involves its soap-opera view of humanity’s interaction with the natural world, a new form of the facile darkness that creators Jake Rodkin and Sean Vanaman pimped out in Telltale’s The Walking Dead.

 You walk and talk as Henry, a middle-aged man who takes a job as a fire lookout in a national forest to escape the difficulty of dealing with his wife, who has developed early-onset dementia.
 You take orders from and report to supervisor Delilah, who also expresses a sad jadedness about the toughness of real life.
 As natural as the voice-acted dialogue can be between Henry and Delilah (especially when they trade sarcastic remarks), their eventual romance is hard to buy for the simple reason that you never see the two together.
 This limitation seems irrelevant, though, when you consider the dreaded purpose of Firewatch: dragging the player into a fatuous underbelly.